ktechmidas/pmcf/doc/source/user/configfile.rst

 :secretkey:
     AWS secret key.
 Not needed for all Outputs or Audits.
 Typically would be different in different profiles, and only stored at the profile level.

+:use_iam_profile:
+    Use instance profiles instead of an accesskey/secretkey pair.
+Not needed for all Outputs or Audits.
+Typically would be different in different profiles, and only stored at the profile level.

 :region:
     AWS region.
 Not needed for all Outputs or Audits.
 Typically would be